chengzhag/chengzhang-academic/content/project/ball_on_big_plate/index.md

 {{< figure src="featured.jpg" caption="The complete work" >}}

-After the work was done and tested by ourselves, we packed it with cardboard then handed it over to the competition organizer.
+The final work is packed with cardboard then submitted to the competition organizer.

 {{< figure src="IMG_20170812_225850_001.jpg" caption="Complete work packed with cardboard, kinda like a house" >}}

 ---
 ## Final test

-After a successful test in front of the judges of Sichuan division and a small test on our electronic design capabilities, we stepped into our journey to Xi'an.
-Here show some photos taken along the trip.
+After a successful test in front of the judges of Sichuan division, follwed by a basic on-site electronic design test, we went to Xi'an for the final test.
+Below shows some photos taken along the trip.

 {{< gallery album="xian" >}}